notofonts/noto-docs/src/miniarticles/NotoSansNabataean.md

 # Noto Sans Nabataean

-Noto Sans Nabataean is a sanserif design intended for general use for the Nabataean script.
+Noto Sans Nabataean is a sanserif design for texts in the historical Nabataean script.

-It contains 45 glyphs, and supports 44 characters from the Unicode blocks: Nabataean.
+Noto Sans Nabataean has multiple weights, contains 45 glyphs, and supports 44 characters: Nabataean.

 ## Supported writing systems